Seattle Local Transportation

 All the information you need about Seattle public transportation: major modes and ticket prices.

-All buses have bicycle racks in the front, and inside the cabin, thin ropes are stretched along the walls.
-You can pull them to signal the driver to stop.
+All buses have bike racks in front, and inside the cabin there are thin cords stretched along the walls — pulling one signals the driver to make a stop.

-By the way, for using this transportation in Seattle, the advice to tourists is to always enter through the front door, having prepared small money to buy a ticket.
-This is purchased at a machine that doesn't give change.
-The ticket itself is issued by the driver.
-Prices for this transportation in Seattle are 2.50 USD in normal time and 3 USD during rush hours.
-The ticket is valid for a couple of hours on this route.
+By the way, when using public transport in Seattle, tourists should always board through the front door and have small change ready to buy a ticket.
+Tickets are purchased from a machine that does not give change.
+The fare is 2.75 USD, and the ticket is valid for a couple of hours on that route.